Broward County Library

 The Broward County Library is a public library system in Broward County, Florida, in the United States.
 The system contains 37 branch locations and circulates over 9 million items annually.
 The system includes the Main Library in Fort Lauderdale, five regional libraries, and various branches.
+According to the Broward County Library’s 2024 Annual Report, library programs saw a 20% increase in attendance, serving more than 340,000 people.
+Total circulation of books exceeded 8.5 million, also reflecting a 20% year-over-year increase.

 History

 From 1963 to 1972, activists established a library subcommittee to improve library service in Broward County.
 The report generated by the committee received wide media attention and was supported by County Commissioner Robert Hubener.
 On January 9, 1973, the Broward County Commission approved the establishment of a library system.

 In 1974, the Broward County Libraries, also called the Libraries Division, was officially established, bringing four existing municipal libraries together to establish the system comprising the Fort Lauderdale Library and its three branch libraries of Fort Lauderdale, Riverland, and Mizel, as well as the Hollywood Library, all with a budget of about $1.3 million.
 The system began issuing borrower cards on June 17, 1974, for 270,000 items.

-By 1978, a bond issue approved and provided funding for the system's expansion, allowing for the addition of thirteen further branches, all joining over the courage of the 1980s.
+By 1978, a bond issue approved and provided funding for the system's expansion, allowing for the addition of thirteen further branches, all joining over the course of the 1980s.
 The last of the 1978 bond issue libraries built was the Imperial Point Library, opening in April 1988.
 Over the following three decades, many of the municipalities in Broward County elected to join the library system.
 These included Coral Springs, Lauderhill, Hallandale, Dania Beach, Margate, Sunrise, Deerfield Beach, North Lauderdale, and Pompano Beach.

 In 1980, the construction of the Main Library was funded.
 Library-system director Cecil Beach was involved in all phases of the Main Library project, from planning to completion.
 On April 29, 1984, the Main Library opened and became one of two flagship libraries in the system.
 The Main library was designed by Robert F. Gatje of Marcel Breuer Associates.
 The building was constructed as an eight-story structure with a six-story atrium, a 300-seat auditorium, and a special collections area hosting the Bines Museum of the Modern Book.
 When it opened, the Main Library also immediately functioned as a full-service research library, in addition to hosting the Broward Community Technology Center, a Talking Books library, the NationsBank Small Business Resource Center, and the Florida Diagnostic and Learning Resources System media Center.